Settlement or Trial?

 Despite the “no-fault” rule, “bad behavior” may be taken into account when one party causes severe financial distress to the other by hiding or spending liquid marital assets.
 Poor and egregious conduct may also factor into other proceedings involving custody and visitation rights.

-Our firm is dedicated to protecting your rights in divorce proceedings.
+Our Denver family law attorneys are dedicated to protecting your rights in divorce proceedings.
 We are uniquely qualified to help you explore all your legal options and craft a winning strategy.
 We put our vast knowledge and skills to work for you.
 Adept at both mediation and litigation, our lawyers can help you achieve the best outcome possible at trial or litigation.
 Serving people throughout the Denver area, our divorce settlement lawyers operate from Greenwood Village, CO, and have successfully handled many types of divorce cases in every Denver metro area court.

 Let us help you get through your divorce and move on with your life.
 Call us today to retain our client-focused services.